On Identifying Critical Network Edges via Analyzing Changes in Shapes (Curvatures): A Folklore Structural Result for

-We will use the same proof approach as in (\emph{b}1) and (\emph{b}2), but we will need to prove new results and modify some bounds in (\emph{b}1).
-Now since there may be one or more edges connecting pairs of nodes in $\nbr_G(v)\setminus\{u\}$ or pairs of nodes in $\nbr_G(u)\setminus\{v\}$, insertion of an $\{u_i,v_j\}$ edge in $G$ may correspond to change of more than one edge in $H$.
+\textbf{Proof of Theorem~\ref{thm-alg-ins-unrest}} {\em We reuse the notations, observations and the proofs presented in Section}~\ref{sec-folklore}.
+We use the same proof approach as in Theorem~\ref{thm-alg-ins-rest}, but we need some new results and modification of some bounds in Theorem~\ref{thm-alg-ins-rest}.
+Since there may be one or more edges connecting pairs of nodes in $\nbr_G(v)\setminus\{u\}$ or pairs of nodes in $\nbr_G(u)\setminus\{v\}$, insertion of an $\{u_i,v_j\}$ edge in $G$ may correspond to change of more than one edge in $H$ and $\widehat{H}$.
 Thus, we first need to characterize the nature of the effect of change of weight of one edge in $H$ on other edges in $H$ and their corresponding effects in $\widehat{H}$.
-Consider the graphs $G$, $H$ and $\widehat{H}$ and suppose that we have inserted some new edges in $G$ resulting in the graphs $G'$, $H'$ and $\widehat{H'}$.
-Suppose now we insert a new edge $\{u_i,v_j\}$ in $H'$.
-We now observe the following: